PetroFit/petrofit/docs/installation.rst

 Docker
 ******

-We have included a Docker file as well as a helper script to make installation of the package as easy as possible.
+We have included a Docker file as well as a helper script to make the installation of the package as easy as possible.
 The docker file will create a Jupyter Notebook image which makes creating and running Notebooks possible.
-The Docker file also installs kcorrection software that might be useful.
 To install using the helper script, please follow the instructions below.

 **Step 1:** Clone the PetroFit repo and ``cd`` into the cloned repo.